neurodebian/neurodebian/sandbox/GettingStuffPackaged.rst

 version.
 This is **wrong**.
 If you want to have your software packaged, have a reliable version scheme:

+.. altogether a bit of a mix -- we don't increment any version while
+.. working on the code -- we increment whenever making it publicly
+.. available outside of VCS

+.. also, strictly speaking, "sources" contain not only the 'code' which
+.. we need to version -- docs/images/data/etc; thus I have replaced 'code'
+.. on some occurrences

-* *Increment* the version whenever you change the code (even for tiny changes).
+* *Increment* the version whenever you change publicly available release or tarball of your project (even for tiny changes).
-* Put the version into the filename of your source code download.
+* Put the version into the filename of your source or binary download.
 * And/or use a `version control system`_ (VCS) that does that versioning for you.

+..
+VCS doesn't do versioning per se -- it does changes tracking
+.. possibly with unique identified which could be treated as a version

 .. _version control system: http://en.wikipedia.org/wiki/Comparison_of_revision_control_software

-If you don't have a version the package maintainer needs to invent one.
+If you don't have a deterministic version, the package maintainer needs to come up with one, possibly complementing to the original version which remains stale while released material changes.
-This could be based on the time-stamp of a download, or the last modification time of any file in the source code.
+Such custom version could be based on the time-stamp of a download, or the last modification time of any file in the source distribution.
 But whatever the maintainer will come up with, it will take time, and it will be different from what you do.
 This will make packaging more complex, and it will confuse users.